uzyovoys/zenbot/_pages/botscript.md

 ```

 Zenbot will randomly select one of _item_ inside the _output_ tag and replace all placeholders with actual values.
-So your bot will response as a human - with different phrases on the same request.
+Thus your bot will respond as a human - with different phrases on the same request.

 Read more about output tag in [this chapter](/botscript/output/).

 # Other Botscript\'s features
-Of course Botscript provides more features like [variables](/botscript/vars/), [HTTP GET/POST requests](/botscript/http/) and even [Javascript code evaluation](/javascript/).
+Of course Botscript provides much more features like [variables](/botscript/var/), HTTP [GET](/botscript/get/) and [POST](/botscript/post/) requests and even [Javascript code evaluation](/javascript/).
 You can read about all of them the corresponding chapters.